-Head coach Michele Madison, a member of the National Field Hockey Coaches Association Hall of Fame and a former assistant US National Team and Olympic coach, is in her 17th season at the helm of the Cavalier field hockey program, leading UVA to 13 NCAA Tournament berths, including national semifinals appearances in 2009, 2010 and 2019, and winning the first ACC title in program history in 2016.
+Head coach Michele Madison, a member of the National Field Hockey Coaches Association Hall of Fame and a former assistant US National Team and Olympic coach, is in her 18th season at the helm of the Cavalier field hockey program.
+Her UVA teams have earned 14 NCAA Tournament berths, including national semifinals appearances in 2009, 2010, 2019 and 2023, and winning the first ACC title in program history in 2016.
 In 2017 after leading her squad to the regular-season conference title, she was named the ACC Field Hockey Coach of the Year, becoming just the second Virginia head coach to win the honor.

 Madison became just the ninth head coach in NCAA Division I history to hit the 400-win mark, hitting the milestone on September 20, 2019, with a 2-0 shutout victory at Syracuse.
 She has accumulated more wins than any other coach in Virginia program history and ranks eighth in all-time victories in the NCAA record book.

 Under Madison’s guidance, Tara Vittese became the first Cavalier and third-ever ACC player to be named the Longstreth/NFHCA National Player of the Year.
 As the recipient of the honor in 2015, 2016 and 2017, Vittese is the only player to ever be deemed top player in the country by the National Field Hockey Coaches Association three times in her career.
 Vittese was also a two-time ACC Offensive Player of the Year, the only Cavalier to twice be named the top player in the conference.